 The Kantar Health is dedicated to conducting global research for the pharmaceutical and healthcare industries.

 For your convenience, this Website contains links to a number of other Websites both inside and outside of Kantar Health.
 The privacy policies and procedures described here do not apply to those Websites; we suggest contacting those sites directly for their data collection and distribution policies.
 Kantar Health does not make any representations or warranties pertaining to such Websites and the privacy and business practices of the owners and/or operators of such Websites and hereby expressly disclaims any and all liability and responsibility for the privacy and business practices of such Websites.

-From time to time, we may refer to the disclosed Personal Information to better understand your needs and how we can improve our services.
+From time to time, we may refer to the disclosed Personal Information or PHI to better understand your needs and how we can improve our services.
 We may use the disclosed Personal Information to contact you.
-We will not otherwise transfer the Personal Information that you provide at this Website to any third party unless otherwise disclosed to you, except in the case of legal or technical operations as described herein, or as allowed in the Council for American Survey Research Organizations code of standards- http://www.casro.org/.
+We will not otherwise transfer the Personal Information or PHI that you provide at this Website to any third party unless otherwise disclosed to you, except in the case of legal or technical operations as described herein, or as allowed in the Council for American Survey Research Organizations code of standards- http://www.casro.org/.

 Non-Personal Information and use